rust-lang/book/nostarch/chapter04.md

     let s2 = s1;
 ```

-This looks very similar to the previous code, so we might assume that the way
+This looks very similar, so we might assume that the way
 it works would be the same: that is, the second line would make a copy of the
 value in `s1` and bind it to `s2`.
 But this isn’t quite what happens.